MP Estate Planning UK

 power of attorney jointly or severally

-When it comes to managing your affairs, having a power of attorney in place can provide peace of mind for you and your loved ones.
-But have you considered whether to appoint attorneys to act jointly or severally?
+When it comes to managing your affairs, having a Lasting Power of Attorney (LPA) in place can provide peace of mind for you and your loved ones.
+But have you considered whether to appoint your attorneys to act jointly, severally, or jointly and severally?

-We understand that making decisions about your financial and personal well-being can be daunting.
-That’s why we’re here to guide you through the process.
-In this article, we’ll explore the differences between jointly and severally held power of attorney, helping you make an informed decision that suits your needs.
+Making decisions about your financial and personal well-being can feel daunting — but getting it right now means avoiding far bigger problems later.
+In this article, we’ll explore the differences between jointly and severally appointed attorneys under a Lasting Power of Attorney, helping you make an informed decision that suits your needs and genuinely protects you when it matters most.

 Key Takeaways

-• Understand the difference between jointly and severally held power of attorney.
+• Understand the difference between attorneys appointed jointly, severally, or jointly and severally.

-• Learn how to choose the most suitable option for your needs.
+• Learn how to choose the most suitable arrangement for your circumstances.

-• Discover the implications of appointing multiple attorneys.
+• Discover the practical implications of appointing multiple attorneys.

-• Find out how to ensure your wishes are respected.
+• Find out how to ensure your wishes are respected if you lose mental capacity.

-• Get guidance on making informed decisions about your power of attorney.
+• Get guidance on making informed decisions about your Lasting Power of Attorney.

 Understanding Power of Attorney